roger-zhang-eng/Exercise1/README.md

 2) Use Xcode 7.3 to open 'Exercise1.xcworkspace'

 3) In the Xcode 7.3, build and run the application.
-If use Simulator, please use Simulator -> Debug -> Location -> custom Location to set Sydney position, like lat: -33.8734 lng: 151.206894.
+If select Simulator, please use Simulator -> Debug -> Location -> custom Location to set position, like Sydney lat: -33.8734 lng: 151.206894.

 ## Programm execution
 There is one video to demostrate the test. '/Exercise1/demo_video/App_Run_video.mov'